 Also for the vendor's benefit, it's important to have reasonably detailed acceptance criteria defined in the contract.
 These criteria help figure out if the final product matches the expectations and requirements of the client after the product's launch and if the vendor's job is considered to be well-done according to the contract.

 Tip 5.
-Consider tricky clauses.
+Consider tricky clauses

-Usually, clients are secured with an up to 3-month service guarantee that requires a vendor to look after the product upon its launch, fix bugs and solve other problems with the system at no additional cost.
+Usually, clients are secured with an up to 3-month service guarantee that requires a vendor to look after the product upon its launch, fix bugs, and solve other problems with the system at no additional cost.
 This guarantee period may last for as long as 6 months in a production mode, for example, in healthcare when prompt update and consistency of a system is crucial.

 However, upon the completion of the guarantee period starts the support and maintenance period, usually on a fee-paid basis.
-In order to avoid misunderstanding in months after product launch, it’s important for a client to consider support and maintenance terms in advance.
+In order to avoid misunderstanding months after the product launch, it’s important for a client to consider support and maintenance terms in advance.
 Otherwise, clients risk getting the terms they are unhappy with: expensive 24/7 support or lack of thereof when it’s needed.